Lin8x/CyberSecCanvas/README.md

 **Who Are We?**

-We are the [Cypress Bay Highschool (In Broward County)](https://www.browardschools.com/cypressbay) Cyber Security Club.
+We are the [Cypress Bay Highschool (In Broward County)](https://www.browardschools.com/cypressbay) Cyber Security Club. <br>
-Our club was made after Cypress Bay Highschool's Involvement of the Cybersecurity FBI Program.
+Our club was made after Cypress Bay Highschool's involvement of the Cybersecurity FBI Program.
 <br><br>

 **How Was This Club Made?**